Skip to content

 #3 绿色(lǜ sè) Green

-绿帽子(lǜ màozi
+绿帽子(lǜ màozi)

 Wearing a green hat is considered bad luck in China.
 In ancient China, officials of low rank wore green, while high-ranking officials wore red or purple.
-In addition, during the Eastern Han Dynasty (BC25-BC220), men were required to wear green headscarves or hats if they sent female family members to work as prostitutes.
+Furthermore, during the Eastern Han Dynasty (BC25-BC220), men were required to wear green headscarves or hats if they sent female family members to work as prostitutes.

 Today, wearing a green hat implies that one’s partner is unfaithful.